Gas is normally present in the digestive system and may be expelled through the mouth (belching) or through the anus (flatus).

 However, some people may simply have more or different bacteria naturally living in their digestive tract, or they may have a motility (movement) disorder of the muscles in their digestive tract.
 These variations may account for differences in flatus production.
 People can record their flatus frequency in a diary before being evaluated by a doctor.

 A sensation of bloating or abdominal swelling (distention) can be present in people who have digestive disorders such as poor stomach emptying (gastroparesis) or irritable bowel syndrome Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is a disorder of the digestive tract that causes recurring abdominal pain and constipation or diarrhea.
-Symptoms vary but often include lower abdominal pain, bloating... read more or other physical disorders such as ovarian cancer Ovarian Cancer Ovarian cancer, which typically starts on the surface of the ovaries, is not usually diagnosed until it is advanced.
-Ovarian cancer may not cause symptoms until it is large or has spread.
-If... read more or colon cancer Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
+Symptoms vary but often include lower abdominal pain, bloating... read more or other physical disorders such as ovarian cancer Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more or colon cancer Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
 Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more .
 Many drugs with anticholinergic affects can slow stomach emptying and cause bloating.
 Sometimes, the sensation is caused by disorders that do not involve the abdomen.
 For example, in some people, the only symptom of a heart attack is a feeling of bloating or a strong urge to belch.
 However, many people who feel bloated do not have any physical disorder.

 Doctors are not sure what role intestinal gas plays in the sensation of bloating.
 Aside from people who drink carbonated beverages or swallow excessive air, most people who have a sensation of bloating actually do not have excessive gas in their digestive system.
 However, studies do show that some people, such as those who have irritable bowel syndrome, are particularly sensitive to normal amounts of gas.
 Similarly, people with eating disorders (such as anorexia nervosa or bulimia) often misperceive and are particularly stressed by symptoms such as bloating.
 Thus, the basic abnormality in people with gas-related symptoms may be an intestine that is extremely sensitive (hypersensitive intestine).
 A motility disorder may contribute to symptoms as well.